ColterD/PancakesTF-HttpsErrorPages/README.md

 # Simple PancakesGG-HttpsErrorPages #
 Simple HTTP Error Page Generator.
 Create a bunch of custom error pages - suitable to use with Lighttpd, Nginx, Apache-Httpd or any other Webserver.
+It also includes the Chrome Dinosaur game.
+If you are on a browser that is not Chrome, the game will not load and you'll see a blank space.
+This is intentional.

 ![Screenshot](https://raw.githubusercontent.com/colterd/PancakesGG-HttpsErrorPages/master/assets/screenshot1.png)